Rooted Allyship

 For those with higher income or inherited wealth who can contribute a bit extra to help sustain the work and support accessibility for others.

-If money is your only obstacle to join, please reach out.
+If money is your only obstacle to join, please reach out!
 We will find a way! <3

 How to register

 Fill in the registration form at the bottom of the page and mobile-pay the participation fee to Box 2006MY (or reach out for bank account info and if you need an invoice.
 Invoices are VAT applicable. ).
 Registration is open until there are spaces left or latest till March 23.
+We will be a small group, so we can go in depth.

 Why I offer this…